wjpjr/hello-world/README.md

 Hello Everyone,

-This is the Master P. coming to you by way of Git!!!!
+This is the Master P. again and coming to you by way of Git!!!!